 Frei-Kleiner et al.

-122women without cancer
+122women never diagnosed with cancer

 van der Sluijs et al. †

-93 women without cancer
+93 women never diagnosed with cancer

 Jacobson et al.